wp-plugins/tableofcontent/readme.txt

 === TableOfContent ===
 Contributors: Opticalworm
-Tags: Post, content, table of content, widget
-Requires at least: 3.0.1
+Tags: Post, page, content, table of content, widget Requires at least: 3.0.1
 Tested up to: 3.0.1
 Stable tag: trunk
 License: GPLv2

-This plugin is an easy way to add table of content to your post directly or as a widget.
+This plugin is an easy way to add table of content to your post/page directly or as a widget.

 == Description ==

-This plugin is an easy way to add table of content to your post directly or as a widget.
-It will parser the content of your post for HTML headers and generate a list of links.
+This plugin is an easy way to add table of content to your post/page directly or as a widget.
+It will parser the content of your post/page for HTML headers and generate a list of links.
-This plugin will require some CSS understanding to match your site and the know how for adding custom fields in your post.
+This plugin will require some CSS understanding to match your site and the know how for adding custom fields in your post/page.

 = Features =
 * Easy to style
 * Widget
-* Display table of content anywhere in your post content
+* Display table of content anywhere in your post/page content
 * Can set which html h1 to parse
 * Can set your own title